 Oregano oil is an essential oil derived from the Origanum Vulgare species of the herb.
 It contains a variety of plant ingredients including tocopherol, rosmarinic acid, carvacrol, and thymol, which account for many of its antioxidant benefits.

 Furthermore, oregano—like spinach and other green leafy vegetables—is loaded with vitamins and minerals such as vitamin K, iron, and manganese as well as calcium, vitamin C, and vitamin A. While it often goes unappreciated, fresh oregano is also an excellent source of fiber.

 Plus, oregano is loaded with the super healthy omega-3 fatty acids and the amino acids, tryptophan, tyrosine and arginine.
+It is among the best cholesterol lowering herbs and spices.
 A study by the U.S. Department of Agriculture found that “oregano oil has over 42 times more antioxidant activity than apples and 12 times more than oranges.
 Ounce for ounce, oregano is thought to be one of the most antioxidant-dense of all foods.”

 Oregano Oil Benefits Heart Health by Lowering Cholesterol Naturally

 Due to its nutrient content including omega-3, fiber, and the semi-essential amino acid arginine, oregano is a true superfood when it comes to heart health.
-Plus, research shows that consuming the antioxidant vitamins and minerals in oregano can help reduce cholesterol levels and triglyceride levels.
+Plus, research shows that consuming the antioxidant vitamins and minerals in oregano makes it a great herb to lower cholesterol.
 In addition, oregano oil has been shown to help normalize blood pressure levels.
 And, because of its antibacterial properties, oil of oregano may help prevent infection-related heart disease.